 What should I do if I observe massive mortalities among feral ("wild")/cultured tilapia?

-Currently, TiLV disease is not listed as a notifiable disease by the World Organization for Animal Health (OIE).
+TiLV disease is a notifiable disease by the World Organization for Animal Health (OIE) and the U.S. Department of Agriculture (USDA).
 For feral ("wild") mortalities in natural water bodies, contact the Florida Fish and Wildlife Conservation Commission's Fish Kill Hotline (http://myfwc.com/fishkill or call 800-636-0511).
 For disease diagnostics of aquacultured fish, contact your local fish health professional/aquatic veterinarian to work with you to determine cause of death, and ask them about testing for TiLV.
 Producers are also strongly encouraged to work with veterinarians to develop fish health programs for their sites.
 Producers may search for an aquatic veterinarian or aquatic diagnostic laboratory in their area on the American Association of Fish Veterinarians website (https://www.fishvets.org/tools/locator/locator.asp?id=30).
 Florida tilapia producers can contact Dr. Roy Yanong or Ms. Debbie Pouder.
-If warranted, they will coordinate with Dr. Thomas Waltzek, Director of the Wildlife and Aquatic Veterinary Disease Laboratory (WAVDL), for reliable TiLV testing through the College of Veterinary Medicine at the University of Florida.
+If warranted, they will coordinate with Dr. Kuttichantran Subramaniam, Director of the Wildlife and Aquatic Veterinary Disease Laboratory (WAVDL), for reliable TiLV testing through the College of Veterinary Medicine at the University of Florida.

 Dr. Roy Yanong or Ms. Debbie Pouder